 It doesn't matter how flawlessly you have mixed and equalised tracks keeping consistent quality and an organised workflow: if your audio and your footage do not match at all times, it'll all be for nothing.

 Think of seeing the explosion coming out of the gun, but hearing the gunshot 1 second later.
 Think of seeing someone's mouth moving before hearing their words.
-There's few things that put off viewers more than watching a video which audio is out of sync.
+There are few things that put off viewers more than watching a video whose audio is out of sync.

 Master Audio Editing to Excel in Video Production